First-Order Error Matters: Accurate Compensation for Quantized Large Language Models: Experiment

-\paragraph{Weight-Activation Quantization} Our experimental analysis under W4A4KV4 configurations demonstrates the effectiveness of our method when combined with SpinQuant, the advanced rotation-based techniques for activation quantization, across multiple model scales.
+\paragraph{Weight-Activation Quantization.} Our experimental analysis under W4A4KV4 configurations demonstrates the effectiveness of our method when combined with SpinQuant, the advanced rotation-based techniques for activation quantization, across multiple model scales.
 Notably, we directly utilize the publicly released pre-trained rotation matrices without any further tuning.
-For Llama2-7B/13B and Llama3-8B models, our approach outperforms GPTQ and GPTAQ methods on both the MMLU benchmark and zero-shot evaluation tasks, achieving a 6.8\% accuracy gap from full-precision models on Llama2-13B and a 4\% improvement over GPTQ-V2 on Llama2-7B.
-While GPTQ and GPTAQ methods already deliver competitive performance close to full-precision baselines in zero-shot scenarios, our method further narrows the accuracy gap, establishing new state-of-the-art results.
-Notably, the advantage becomes more pronounced in larger models, with Llama2-70B showing only 12\% perplexity degradation compared to its full-precision counterpart under the PPL metric, significantly surpassing conventional quantization techniques.
-These consistent improvements across diverse architectures and evaluation protocols—from smaller 7B/8B models to massive 70B-scale systems—highlight our method's enhanced capability in balancing computational efficiency and accuracy preservation, particularly in scenarios where existing post-training quantization methods face optimization challenges with increasing model complexity.
-Table~\ref{tab:activation} and Table~\ref{tab:large_models} shows comprehensive experimental results.
+For the Llama series models, our approach consistently outperforms both GPTQ and GPTAQ on the MMLU benchmark and zero-shot evaluation tasks.
+For example, it improves the zero-shot average accuracy of Llama3-8B to 64.3.
+Although GPTQ and GPTAQ already achieve competitive performance that is close to the full-precision baseline in zero-shot settings, our method further narrows the accuracy gap and sets new state-of-the-art results.
+Notably, the advantage of FOEM is even more pronounced in terms of perplexity.
+On W3A16 quantization for Llama3-8B, it reduces ppl by approximately 0.2 compared to other advanced compensation-based methods.

+\paragraph{Sensitivity Analysis.} We conduct a comprehensive evaluation of the impact of different settings of $\beta$ on the final quantization results in Table~\ref{tab:beta}.
+When $\beta$ is less than 0.5, FOEM consistently delivers significant performance gains.
+Although we set $\beta$ to 0.1 throughout other experiments, tuning this parameter can further enhance the effectiveness of FOEM.
+However, when $\beta$ exceeds 0.5, the model’s performance degrades substantially after quantization.
+This aligns with our analysis in the methodology section, where we noted that excessively large gradients can amplify approximation errors and lead to suboptimal outcomes.
+This finding is also consistent with observations in GPTAQ, where the use of a properly chosen stabilization coefficient is essential for ensuring consistently positive effects.

+\paragraph{Performance on the State Space Model.} Beyond standard Transformer architectures, we evaluated SSM models, exemplified by Mamba~\cite{gu2024mamba}.
+As shown in Table~\ref{tab:Mamba}, applying W3A16 quantization to Mamba-1.4B with a default beta of 0.1, FOEM substantially outperforms GPTAQ, demonstrating strong cross-architecture generalization.